si9int/quick-recon.py/README.md

 **Features**

+* Retreive the IP adress, location and it's corresponding IP range
 * Do a HTTP-OPTIONS request to lookup the allowed HTTP methods
 * Print the HTTP-response headers set by the server
 * Get the used technology (webserver, proxy, languages, scriptlanguage, frontend, frameworks) based on: w3techs.com